 Bitcoin is completely open-source.
 Its source code is available for download.
 Anyone with programming skills can view the code and understand how the system works.
 This way, you can be sure that the system operates the way it is advertised and that nothing else is happening in the background.

-Likewise, the blockchain can also be inspected.
+Likewise, blockchain technology allows the blockchain ledger can also be inspected.
 This means that you can examine every single Bitcoin transaction ever made.
 This not only helps make Bitcoin secure but can also help track stolen and fraudulently-obtained funds.

 Bitcoin's Scarcity Makes It Valuable